-5 Ways To Anti-Age Your Skin (No Needles Required)
+5 Ways To Help Anti-Age Your Skin (No Needles Required)

 Wouldn’t it be awesome if you could turn back the clocks and retain the skin you had in 2005?
 Well, sadly we live in the real world and time machines just aren’t an option.
-However, with some effective skincare and a few tweaks to your lifestyle habits you can still ward off the visible signs of aging.
+However, with some effective skincare and a few tweaks to your lifestyle habits you can definitely delay the visible signs of aging.

 Wrinkles, dark spots, dullness and sagging skin are four of the most common signs of aging skin.
 And while the likes of Botox, dermal fillers and microneedling are extremely effective ways to reduce these concerns and nail younger-looking skin, needles aren’t everyone’s jam.
 But skincare is.
 Granted, you’ll never get the same dramatic results from skincare that you would from aesthetic treatments at the doctor’s office but that’s OK, because we know some of you don’t even want such dramatic results.
 Just to soften those fine lines, add radiance and fade discoloration would be nice, right?